savelee/leeboonstra-new/source/_posts/dialogflow-cx-introduction.md

 With Dialogflow CX, you **pay per session**.
 A session is a conversation between an end-user and a Dialogflow agent.
 A session remains active, and its data is stored for 30 minutes after the last request is sent for the session.
 A session can be either a chat session or a voice session.

-The pricing seems steep, but if you consider that you don't need a team of developers solving complex problems in fulfillment webhooks to facilitate large enterprise-scale bots plus, you don't need to pay extra for all additional features; Enterprise customers actually might be better off by using Dialogflow CX.
+The pricing seems expensive, but if you consider that you don't need a team of developers solving complex problems in fulfillment webhooks to facilitate large enterprise-scale bots plus, you don't need to pay extra for all additional features; Enterprise customers actually might be better off by using Dialogflow CX.

 Besides, each new user will receive a **$600 credit for a free** trial of Dialogflow CX.
 This credit is automatically activated upon using Dialogflow CX for the first time and expires after 12 months.
 This is a Dialogflow-specific extension of the Google Cloud [free trial](https://cloud.google.com/free/docs/gcp-free-tier#free-trial?utm\_source=blog&utm\_medium=partner&utm\_campaign=CDR\_lee\_aiml\_leedialogflowblog\_personal\_); this should be more than enough to play around with the tool and get started!